Updated: Dec 1, 2022

-If only younger people suffered at the same time as you, you'd have a hard time trying to prove your case.
+If only younger people suffered simultaneously as you, you'd have difficulty trying to prove your case.
 It's easier to prove if older coworkers were also harmed, especially if all of the victims were over 40.
-This is especially true if the company kept or hired inexperienced or younger employees.
+This is especially true if the company keeps or hires inexperienced or younger employees.

 Our prescreened California Employment Lawyers can also look for a pattern of individual terminations or hiring refusals at the company based on age.

-It's probable that the true purpose for a mass layoff was to get rid of the highest-paid, most experienced staff.
+The true purpose of a mass layoff was probably to eliminate the highest-paid, most experienced staff.
 Those are usually people in their fifties and sixties.
 The employer did it so that new hires would be paid less.
 However, the result was the same: older workers were discriminated against.

-Age discrimination can be demonstrated under two legal theories—disparate treatment theory and disparate effect theory.
+Age discrimination can be demonstrated under two legal theories—disparate treatment and effect theories.